Finding password manager apps for macOS is not an easy job.

 Paid users get the option to combine two-factor authentication with this encryption system to tackle intruders and brute force attacks.

 In short, RoboForm vaults are one of the safest options out there.

-Similarly, it does an excellent job auto-filling even the oddest web forms like Passport renewal and driving license application forms.
+Similarly, it does an excellent job auto-filling even the oddest browser forms like Passport renewal and driving license application forms.

 I have the same feedback for its security audit function, too.
 Though it can point out weak, duplicate, and old passwords, it doesn’t scan the dark web to trace hidden threats as Dashlane does.

 But that being said, the secure sharing feature of RoboForm is undoubtedly commendable.
 Unlike most of the advanced password managers, you are allowed to share your credentials to as many users as you want.

 And fortunately, there are no strict rules regarding which device or operating system users should be having because RoboForm works well everywhere.
 There’s a standalone app for all four popular platforms – Windows, Mac, Android, and iOS.

 You can also add their browser extensions for Chrome, Safari, Firefox, Opera, and Microsoft Edge.

 Now, when all is said and done, the only thing I missed in this software is the availability of multi-factor authentication.
 Otherwise, the program is complete in almost every sense.